 Many people get in the holiday spirit at Holiday Magic by wearing fun light bulb necklaces and headbands.
 You will find them at any one of several stands throughout the zoo.
-(The stands also sell other illuminating options as well) The necklaces are $10 each . . . or you can plan ahead and buy them online for $6.03.
-Click here to buy a light bulb necklace on Amazon.
+(The stands also sell other illuminating options as well.)
+You can also plan ahead and buy light bulb necklaces on Amazon to make the night more festive.

 Where to Park at Brookfield Zoo

 Your parking must be reserved in advance with your ticket order, and keep in mind, the pricing is different for each lot.
 We are big fans of the South Gate because of the shorter distance to the entrance, but don’t mind the walk through the tunnel under 31st Street if you park in the North Gate.

 Reservation times for Holiday Magic are available in 15-minute increments.
 Zoo admission and parking tickets, which must be reserved in advance at CZS.org/HolidayMagic, are $24.95 for adults, $17.95 for children ages 3-11, and $19.95 for seniors 65 and over.
 Parking is an additional fee.
 All tickets are nonrefundable.

 Want to see more lights?
 Check out our list of Best Christmas Lights in the Western Suburbs while you are in the area!